Elvincth/db-project/attack-prev-course/Traffic Control/step4.md

 Then the firewall is setup successfully to monitoring the Firewall you can click the `Firewall` button .

 ![Image](./assets/FirewallAccess.png)
+<br></br>

 After access, You can see the records of traffic control of the firewall:
 ![Image](./assets/TrafficContralRecord.png)
+<br></br>

+The traffic control of the firewall will block the visitors who send more than 1000 requests per hour which can prevent DDoS.